 While the VA loan process consists of multiple steps, the appraisal process can prove the most frustrating for some service members.

-The VA utilizes a set of Minimum Property Requirements that must be addressed before a loan can receive the agency’s guarantee.
+The VA utilizes a set of inspection requirements that must be addressed before a loan can receive the agency’s guarantee.
 Those MPRs cover a range of important things and are in place to ensure the safety and health of military home buyers.

-The VA wants homes to be “move-in ready” with minimal repairs or work necessary.
+The VA wants homes to be ready to live in, with minimal repairs or work necessary.
 In fact, major repairs or health and safety issues have to be resolved before a loan can close.

 Out of the gate, there are some major issues that can spell trouble for a VA appraisal.
 Here’s a look at five common ones.